-Sarah Huckbee’s #Piegate Puts White House Credibility In Crumbles Yet Again
+Sarah Huckabee’s #Piegate Puts White House Credibility In Crumbles Yet Again

 Though the pie seemed trivial, it speaks volumes when it comes to the person speaking on behalf of the White House.
 It should also be noted that Sanders posted the photo from the official White House Press Secretary Twitter account.

-Ever since the election, Trump’s White House has a big question mark on credibility and if their spokesperson can simply lie with as small as the baking of her own pecan pie, one can only wonder what other lies she’s told the public.
+Ever since the election, Trump’s White House has a big question mark on credibility and if their spokesperson can simply purportedly lie with something as small as the baking of her own pecan pie, one can only wonder if other possible lies linger out there.

 According to Republican Strategist John Weaver, this has an impact on the truthfulness of the press secretary.